themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 - review status
 - expiration condition

-No provenance, no durable memory.
+Durable memory should require provenance.

 ### 5) Confidence presentation

-LLMs are very good at sounding finished.
-That is dangerous.
+LLMs are very good at sounding finished, even when the underlying evidence is incomplete.

 Humans often respond more to presentation than probability.
 A crisp answer with citations feels more trustworthy than a messy answer with uncertainty, even when the messy answer is more honest.

 This is why confidence is not just a model behavior problem.
 It is a product security problem.
 If the interface rewards clean certainty, users will over-trust clean certainty.

 OWASP explicitly calls out [misinformation](https://genai.owasp.org/llmrisk/llm092025-misinformation/) as a risk for LLM applications, including the overreliance that happens when users fail to verify generated content.
-That is the human side of epistemic security.
+Epistemic security has to account for that human behavior too.

 The system is not secure if it teaches people to stop checking.